C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 Assignment of Interest: Transfer of interest in the property.

-Marine policy freely transferable before or after loss to any person (except
+policy freely transferable before or after loss to any person (except enemies

-enemies or where policy prohibits assignment) with beneficial interest
+or where policy prohibits assignment) with beneficial interest in the

-in the property.
-This is necessary as goods may change hands many
+property.
+This is necessary as goods may change hands many times during a

-the last event before the loss.
-Coverage exists only if the proximate
+necessarily the last event before the loss.
+Coverage exists only if the

 National (1907).